interledger/rafiki/infrastructure/local/README.md

 // If you have spun up this environment before then run pnpm localenv:stop && pnpm localenv:dbvolumes:database:remove

-// Build & start the local environment pnpm localenv:build:start
+// Start the local environment pnpm localenv:start

 // tear down
 pnpm localenv:stop